Here is information about our summer workshop, July 22 through 24, 2022.

 Faculty

 We're proud to introduce our remarkable faculty.
 We have worked together for decades.
 Along with solid grounding in classical Alexander work, we have unusual experience working with many different aspects of the Alexander Technique: Body Mapping, teacher training, group work, teaching in higher education, working with performance, working with people with physical and health challenges, integrating Alexander work with energy work.
 Here is a unique opportunity to work with a very interesting group of teachers.
-All four of us will participate in the morning sessions, and the faculty for the afternoons will depend on the number of participants attending the workshop.
+All four of us will participate in the morning sessions, and each student will have private lessons with as many teachers as possible in the afternoon.

 Bill Conable